 How long will I be in therapy?

 Sessions are typically once a week until both myself and the clients deem it appropriate to space sessions further apart.
 Individual counseling and co-parenting sessions are 50 minutes unless a double session time has been scheduled.
-If I am seeing children, the parents attend the first session for background-gathering information and I meet the children at the next session.
 Mediation meetings are 3 hours each.

 When seeing couples, sessions are 90 minutes.
 I see both of you for the first session (90 minutes) and then each partner has an individual session (45 minutes).
 All the following sessions are together for 90 minute sessions.
 Extended sessions are also available.

 Therapy may be brief, long-term or somewhere in between.
 The length of time you will be in therapy depends on the severity and nature of the problem you are experiencing and how long it has been an issue.
 You will get out of therapy what you put into it.
 Reaching your goals is a collaborative effort that takes place over time and your participation is crucial.
 I will be assigning you “homework” on a weekly basis.
 Your effort inside my office as well as outside my office will have a direct impact on your rate of progress.

 Kathleen Shack is 1 of only 2 Certified Gottman Therapists in the state of Georgia.
 Certified Gottman Therapists are located worldwide and have spent years being specifically trained to provide Gottman Method Couples Therapy.
 Certified Gottman therapists have completed all levels of Gottman Method training including the certification track.